For every extra month spent on paper invoices and manual approvals, you are writing a silent cheque to inefficiency.

 For example, one organisation was able to use UniFi to automate 250,000 monthly invoices into NetSuite.
 On another occasion, Purchase Invoice and PO automation saved one of our customers 1 day per 20 invoices processed across their organisation.

 UniFi supports organisations using PEPPOL by providing e-invoicing data in any required format.
-Thanks to our flexible data connectors, we can send and receive data via any API or protocol.
+Thanks to our flexible data connectors, you can send and receive data via any API or protocol.
 This enables seamless integration with your payment workflows—not only for issuing invoices but also for receiving e-invoices and processing them directly within UniFi P2P Enterprise Suite.

 The longer automation is postponed, the more these inefficiencies accumulate.